Spanish Dialects for All: Is One Dialect Better Than the Other?

 The Caribbean dialect demonstrates the great divide in Castilian Spanish that arose in the 17th and 18th centuries.
-This dialect arrived to the Caribbean and coastal areas of Latin America via ships that embarked from Andalusia, Southern Spain on trade missions in the new world.
-Thus there is a notable resemblance in the Spanish spoken in the Canary Islands and Andalusia as well as Cuba, Puerto Rico, Dominican Republic and the Caribbean coast of South America.
-Linguistic Features:
+This dialect arrived in the Caribbean and coastal areas of Latin America via ships that embarked from Andalusia, Southern Spain on trade missions in the new world.

 - Aspirated “s” sound: haciendo→ ah-hee-en-do

 - Rapid speech

 - Syllables are left out at the end of words so “comer” is “come” or “desarollado” is “desarollao”

 Now that we’ve covered that, what does it all mean?
 What did that prove?
 What it proves is exactly what you thought: there is no Spanish dialect that is particularly better to learn than another.

 At present, business is booming in most Spanish-speaking countries and the most important aspect to keep in mind is what demographic you are trying to reach.
 There is an unspoken understanding that there is no proof that one dialect is better than the other.
 So, no matter which Spanish dialect you choose, as long as you respect the regional differences and terminology it will always be useful to you in the business world.

 Editor’s note: Article updated on July 29, 2021